Shooter-06/eCommerce-Team-Project/README.md

 - [Goals](#Goals)
 - [Deliverables: part1](#deliverables)
 # PROJECT DESCRIPTION:
-This project was created based of the discussion of me and my teammates to develop a website that will allow commercial transactions conducted electronically on the internet.
-The primary goal of our eCommerce site will be to sell goods and service online.
+This project was created based of the discussion of me and my teammates to develop a web application that will allow commercial transactions conducted electronically on the internet.
+The primary goal of our eCommerce website will be to sell goods and service online.
 This project deals with developing an e-commerce website for Online Sales of different items like clothes, shoes, phones and other electronics.
 It provides the user with a wife and varied catalog of different items available for purchase in our store.

-# Poreject features
+# Project features
-In this project, i have different features that will be developed to simplify the work every web visitior or users -As a seller, you can modify and Delete products for sale, check the inventory(track your production), check the leasted bought items, higly bought items (5 features).
+In this project, I have different features that will be developed to simplify the work every Web Visitor or users -As a seller, you can modify and delete products for sale, check the inventory(track your production), check the least bought items, higly bought items (5 features).
- - As a seller, i have an option of either modifying or deleting my store profile(2 features).
+ - As a seller, I have an option of either modifying or deleting my store profile(2 features).
- - As a seller, I can will get notified for the items bought and i can track their shippmemts(2 features).
+ - As a seller, I can or will get notified for the items bought and i can track their shippmemts(2 features).
  - As a seller, I can view client service requests on sales and respond (2 features)
- - As a seller, I can make some items visible for only clients with account(1 feature).
+ - As a seller, I can make some items visible only for clients with accounts(1 feature).
  - As a seller, I am able to set my business open/closing hours(1 feature).
  - As a user, I can search and see different products with their details(2 features)  .
- - As a user, I can create a profile account for premium items()premieum items wwill be items that are not visible for people with out accounts(1 feature).
+ - As a user, I can create a profile account for premium premieu mitems() .
+Premieum items will be items that are not visible for people without accounts(1 feature).
  - As a user, I can add/delete/modify quantities for products to my shopping cart (3 features).
  - As a user, checkout my order (1 feature).
- - As a user, I can search for items(1 feature).
+ - As a user, I can see and search for items without having to create a profile(1 feature).
- - As a user, I am able to perfom the payment method(1 feature).
  - As a user, I am able to delete my account (1 feature).
- - As a user, I am able to track the sales that i made in the past/ check my history(sales trade analysis)(1 feature).
+ - As a user, I am able to track the sales that I made in the past
+ - As a seller,I can check my history(sales trade analysis)(1 feature).
- - As a user, I will be able to se the products reviews(1 feature).
+ - As a user, I will be able to see the products reviews(1 feature).

- # Poreject features explanation
+ # Project features explanation
 The feautures in our project will be used as the following:

  - As a seller, i have an option of either modifying or deleting my store profile(2 features): ` you will be able to delete the delete your profile by confirming the password and you can modify (edit) by changing your Bio(name, password, address, email).`